e0397123/AM-FM/examples/dstc6/README.md

 ## DSTC6 End-to-End Conversational Modeling Evaluation Task

-This example is for replicating the experimental results in the paper, 'Deep AM-FM: Toolkit For Automatic Dialogue Evaluation', IWSDS 2020 Submission and we are continuously improving this repo to make it a better platform for dialogue evaluation.
+This example is for replicating the experimental results in IWSDS 2020 Submission, 'Deep AM-FM: Toolkit For Automatic Dialogue Evaluation'.

 ### Dataset